spotify/ffwd-ruby/README.md

 ### Installing plugins

-FFWD uses plugins which has to be installed separately in order to use them.
+ffwd uses plugins which has to be installed separately in order to use them.

 You can list the plugins available on rubygems through gem.